UZAIRxDEV223/Website-and-free-Hosting/readme.md

 ## Overview

 This guide provides an overview of the web application's functionalities and instructions for hosting it on InfinityFree.
 Additionally, it includes links to video demonstrations of various features.
+[Visit This](https://for-myuse.infinityfreeapp.com/register/index.html) to check the website without upload but i recommend you to upload it read the this article full.
 ## Index.html

 The `index.html` file serves as the main entry point for users to sign in or sign up.